 Straight Commission Sales Compensation is a Terrible Idea.
 Here are 8 Reasons Why:

-Straight commission sales compensation sounds great to many business owners.
+Straight commission sales compensation structures sounds great to many business owners.
 After all, it seems low-risk and high-reward: if salespeople don’t produce, they don’t get paid – but if they sell plenty, they earn plenty.
 Everyone wins, right?
 Well, not very often.

-It is more likely that a straight commission plan causes higher turnover, reputational risk, and other long-term negative outcomes.
+It is more likely that a straight commission rates causes higher turnover, reputational risk, and other long-term negative outcomes.
 Simply put, commission-only sales compensation is a lousy idea.
 Read on to discover 8 reasons why:

 Reason #1: Straight Commission Sales Compensation is One-Sided